 This was one of the highlights of my first visit to Brisighella: a short walk in the vineyards, tasting the wines of the Emilia-Romagna region paired with bites of local products and lastly chilling out by the pool.

 Not to speak about the warm and wonderful hospitality as we sat under the pergola, tasting wine and chatting with our host and feeling like old friends.

 Hike in the Parco Regionale Vena del Gesso Romagnola, to the Rifugio Carnè

-I thoroughly enjoyed this half-day easy hike from Brisighella to the Rifugio Carnè, and the lovely views on the Apennines.
-Along the way, you’ll see the third hill and the Monticino Sanctuary and the old gypsum quarries, you’ll follow the path through bushes and woods until you reach the Carnè Hut, where you can eat and also sleep.
+During my short stay in Brisighella, I thoroughly enjoyed the half-day easy hike to the Rifugio Carnè, and the lovely views on the Apennines.
+Along the way, you’ll see the third spur, dominated by the Monticino Sanctuary, and the old gypsum quarries.
+You’ll walk on the path through bushes and woods until you reach the Carnè Hut, where you can eat and also sleep.

-On the way back to Brisighella, rather tan taking the same path I followed a different route (unfortunately, part of it is on tarmac), which offers lovely sights of the surrounding hills, and arrives at the castle, appearing from a different and charming perspective.
+On the way back to Brisighella, rather than taking the same path I followed a different route (unfortunately, part of it is on tarmac), which offers lovely sights of the surrounding hills.
+The trail leads to the castle, which appears from a different and charming perspective.

-Indeed, there are more things to do in Brisighella which I did not experience, like taking a cooking class or having a longer hike in the regional park.
+Indeed, there are more things to do in Brisighella which I did not experience, like taking a cooking class or having a longer hike in the Vena del Gesso regional park.